top of page

 Series Circuits

-In order to better understand how to solve for variables in circuits, we must first understand Kirchhoff’s Circuit Laws.
+In order to better understand how to solve for variables in electronic circuits, we must first understand Kirchhoff’s Circuit Laws.
 Kirchhoff established the following 2 fundamental laws for understanding circuits.

 1. Kirchhoff’s Current Law